alphagov/govwifi-dev-docs/source/documentation/admin_portal_mfa.md

 # Two-factor authentication (2FA)

-2FA is mandatory for super admin users (the GovWifi team) in the GovWifi admin site.
+2FA is mandatory for super admin users in the GovWifi admin site.
 It's currrently optional for admin users.

 We use the [`two_factor_authentication`](https://github.com/Houdini/two_factor_authentication) gem to integrate the Time-based One Time Password (TOTP) functionality with the existing Devise authentication modules.